 The FCC generally applies its broadcast ownership limits to "attributable" interests held by an individual, corporation, partnership or other association or entity, including limited liability companies.
 In the case of a corporation holding broadcast licenses, the interests of officers, directors and those who, directly or indirectly hold stock representing five percent or more of the total outstanding votes of a licensee corporation are generally deemed attributable interests.
 Certain passive investors that hold stock for investment purposes only become attributable with the ownership of 20% or more of the voting stock of the corporation holding broadcast licenses.
 To assess whether a voting stock interest in a direct or an indirect parent corporation of a broadcast licensee is attributable, the FCC uses a "multiplier" analysis in which non-controlling voting stock interests are deemed proportionally reduced at each non-controlling link in a multi-corporation ownership chain.
 The FCC treats all partnership or limited liability company membership interests as attributable, except for such interests that under FCC policies are considered "insulated" from "material involvement" in the management or operation of the media-related activities of the entity.
-Currently, minority-voting interests in corporations where there is a shareholder who owns more than 50% of that corporation's voting stock generally are not subject to attribution unless such interests implicate the FCC's equity-debt-plus (or EDP) rule.
-An entity with one or more radio stations in a radio market that enters into a local marketing agreement or a time brokerage agreement with another radio station in the same market obtains an attributable interest in the brokered radio station for purposes of the FCC's local radio station ownership rules if the brokering station supplies more than 15% of the brokered radio station's weekly broadcast hours.
+Currently, minority-voting interests in corporations where there is a shareholder who owns more than 50% of that corporation's voting stock are are done attributable and that enters into a local marketing agreement or a time brokerage agreement with another radio station in the same market obtains an attributable interest in the brokered radio station for purposes of the FCC's local radio station ownership rules if the brokering station supplies more than 15% of the brokered radio station's weekly broadcast hours.